 Topic Selection and Allocation of Supervisors

-- the student must determine their dissertation topic and three possible supervisors. - Optional modules.
-Or you choose yourself! - 3 Information on potential supervisors is made available soon
+- 1 the student must determine their dissertation topic and three possible supervisors. - 2 Topics may be suggested by module lecturers, especially on the optional modules.
+Or you choose yourself! - Information on potential supervisors is made available soon